Some brief notes on Ivan’s Q&A last night. The evening went like this:

 @DarrenArsenal1 managed to get through the scrum and get in a question on the rights issue, which Ivan with his impeccable reverse logic said was a waste of time as it led only to further escalation of the spending arms race.
 This reiterates the position we already knew – as in fact did almost every comment of the evening.

-I don’t dislike Ivan at all, I happen to think he’s in a very difficult position with an absent owner and a manager who had so much power before Ivan arrived that there’s nothing he can do to impose himself.
+I know Ivan’s in a difficult position with an absent owner and a manager who had so much power before Ivan arrived that there’s nothing he can do to impose himself.
 On the other hand I’m sure the £1.5m remuneration is some comfort.

 I feel I should congratulate Ivan and Arsenal for having these sessions, but on the other hand, what do we learn?
 It’s good for Ivan to mingle with real supporters and feel some emotion from them, but ultimately his actions speak louder than words.
 And I think we’re all still waiting for some more actions.